ibm-cloud-docs/vpc/block_storage_is_use_volume_lin.md

 4. After the partition is created, run the `w` command to save changes to the partition table.
 Restart your system to verify the newly created partition.

-## Step 3 - Format the volume partition
+## Step 3 - Formatting the volume partition
 {: #linux-procedure-format-volume}

 ```sh